 - It also increases oversight for small businesses that pass on work to contractors that are other than small.

-The cost of materials: under the new limitations on subcontracting rules, the cost of materials does not apply to service contracts.
+The cost of materials: under the new FAR limitations on subcontracting rules, the cost of materials does not apply to service contracts.
 Instead, government contractors should focus on applying material costs to supply, construction contracts, or specialty trade construction set-aside contracts.

 - If there is a procurement mixed with supplies and services, the subcontract rules apply only to subcontracts that correspond to the principal purpose of the prime contract.